levitation-opensource/tcpoverudp2/README.md

-## tcpoverudp2: Forward TCP connections using UDP over two network interfaces in parallel (without root)
+## tcpoverudp2: Forward TCP connections using UDP over two network interfaces in parallel

 Does your link suffer from a high packet loss?
 Do you have a account in public Internet with perl scripting support?
 This tool can provide you a reliable fast TCP (web proxy + SSH) connectivity while constantly retrying transmissions on link of any quality.